This site requires a more recent version of Adobe Flash Player to function properly.

 Higher Revenue Margins from Hotel Bookings

-Hotel Bookings Revenue Margin earned is significantly higher than the commission earned from Airline Tickets Bookings.
-Airline tickets gross bookings in 2012 was ~1.03x the gross bookings for hotels, however the revenue margins (revenue earned by Expedia as a percentage of the size of booking) earned on hotel bookings was almost 10x the commission Expedia earns on the airline tickets it sells (19.7%) for Hotels vs. 2.1% for airline tickets).
-With the result, Expedia's revenue from hotel bookings was over 9x the revenue from Airline Tickets Bookings.
+Revenue margin earned on hotel bookings is significantly higher than the commission earned from airline tickets bookings.
+Gross bookings for hotels in 2014 was ~1.02x the gross bookings for airline tickets, however the revenue margins (revenue earned by Expedia as a percentage of the size of booking) earned on hotel bookings was almost 10x the commission Expedia earned on airline tickets (16.3% for hotels vs. 1.7% for airline tickets).
+As a result, Expedia's revenue from hotel bookings was over 9x the revenue from Airline Tickets Bookings, in 2014.

 The following factors determine the fate of the online travel industry